pa2si/portfolio-projects/README.md

-v 0.1.22
+v 0.1.23

 new:

-- backroads project added to project
-- favicon adapted
-- some images in public folder removed.
-- in project.tsx replaced div for <figure>
+- updated text for about

 what's done: